prof3ssorSt3v3/mad9011/docs/modules/week11/README.md

 - **Cultural Considerations**: Be aware of cultural preferences and interpretations.
 Icons may have different meanings in various regions or demographics.
 Ensure your choices are culturally appropriate.

 - **Customization in Figma**: Figma offers a broad library of icons that you can browse and search through.
 It also provides tools for customizing and adapting icons to match your design's specific needs.

+### Types of Icons

+1. Glyph Icons:

+...
+Image

+Glyph icons are graphical symbols that are usually solid, and their name comes from the Greek word for "carving."
+They may be altered with multiple colours and shadow effects and resized to any size you require.
+Glyph icons function well at small sizes because they're usually solid colours, but they may lack visual interest at higher sizes.

+2. Colored Icons:

+...
+Image

+Colored icons are exactly what they sound like: they're coloured.
+They can be solid or gradient in colour, and they can make symbols appear less official and more fanciful.
+Colored icons have the disadvantage of being more difficult to integrate into a product's style, and they can even distract consumers from important material.
+As a result, excessive use is often bad for UX.

+3. Duotone Icons:

+...
+Image

+While most coloured icons utilise only one colour (or a gradient), duotone icons employ two unique colours that are related but not identical.
+To make one, divide an icon's elements into two layers (such as an outline and fill area), choose a starting colour, and play around with layer opacity until you have a duotone icon.

+Duotone icons can give your designs a little more visual appeal without overwhelming them.
+Just keep in mind that they can be difficult to read at very small sizes.

+4. Outlined Icons:

+...
+Image

+Vector strokes are used to make outlined icons, which are empty on the inside.
+They have advantages and disadvantages.
+On the plus side, they're simple, minimalist, and can appear quite professional.
+On the other hand, they may take longer for users to process and recognise.

+5. Universal Icons:

+...
+Image

+Universal icons are instantly identifiable and usually symbolise operations that are repeated frequently, such as home, print, or search.
+To avoid confusion, universal actions in your product should be represented by universal symbols.

+The search icon, for example, is generally a magnifying glass.
+Trying to be innovative by employing binoculars instead will simply confuse users.
+While you can change the icon's exact style to meet your design, the core form and concept should remain the same.

+6. Unique Icons:

+...
+Image

+Unique icons, as opposed to universal symbols, symbolise specific functions or features.
+The disadvantage of employing them is that they can be difficult to understand for first-time users.
+If you utilise them, be sure to add text labels so that consumers don't have to figure out what they signify.

+7. Conflicting Icons:

+...
+Image

+In some circumstances, you'll have to choose between several icons that all reflect the same idea.
+Conflicting icons are what they're called.

 ## Styles in Figma